MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 :::image type="content" source="media/publish-teams-share-flyout-added.png" alt-text="The flyout shows the bot has been added to Teams with a checkmark and green box.":::

 >[!IMPORTANT]
 >Only teammates or members of shared security groups can find and install the bot in Microsoft Teams app store Built by your colleague section.
 The bot will not show for everyone in the organization even if it is configured to allow everyone to use the bot.
-To show the bot to everyone in the organization, [submit the bot for admin's approval]() to show in Microsoft Teams app store Built by your org section.
+To [show the bot to organization](publication-add-bot-to-microsoft-teams-teams.md#show-to-the-organization), submit the bot for admin's approval to show in Microsoft Teams app store Built by your org section.
+>>The bot can only be shown in Microsoft Teams app store **Built by your colleague** section when the total number of shared users do not excceed the [tenant's Teams app store discovery policy]().
+To show the bot beyond your organizations policy limit, partner with your admin to [show the bot to organization](publication-add-bot-to-microsoft-teams-teams.md#show-to-the-organization).

 >[!NOTE]
 >If your app doesn't appear in the **Built by your colleagues** section, your Teams app might be caching information.
 >Try signing out and back in again (if you're using the desktop app) or refreshing your browser (if you're using the web app of Teams).

 ### Remove the bot from the Built by your colleagues section